Runway Crosswind Component Calculator

 FAQ:

-Do I enter where the wind is coming from or going to?
+Do I enter the direction the wind is coming from?

-The designator is a rounded magnetic runway direction.
-Use exact heading mode when the airport chart gives a more precise heading and that precision matters.
+A runway number is rounded to the nearest ten degrees of magnetic direction.
+Use Exact runway heading when the airport chart gives a more precise heading and the result is close to a threshold.

 Glossary: